Letdown2491/waypoint-gtk/README.md

 # Waypoint

-A GTK-based snapshot and rollback tool for Btrfs filesystems.
+A GTK-based snapshot and rollback tool for Btrfs filesystems on Void Linux.

-**Version:** 0.4.0
-**Status:** Feature-complete and stable
-**Namespace:** tech.geektoshi.waypoint

 ## Overview

 Waypoint provides a simple, user-friendly interface for creating filesystem snapshots (restore points) and managing them.
-It's designed for Btrfs filesystems on Linux systems (tested on Void Linux), making it easy to:
+It's designed for Btrfs filesystems, making it easy to:

 - Create restore points before system upgrades (manual or automatic)
 - Browse and manage existing snapshots